-CHRONO CROSS GREATEST HITS (PLAYSTATION PS1)
+CHRONO CROSS GREATEST HITS PLAYSTATION PS1

-CHRONO CROSS GREATEST HITS (PLAYSTATION PS1)
+CHRONO CROSS GREATEST HITS PLAYSTATION PS1

-Regular price $29.99 CAD
+Regular price

-Regular price Sale price $29.99 CAD
+$29.99 CAD

 Serge is a young boy from a fishing village.
 One day, while he is walking by the sea with his sweetheart, Serge suddenly disappears.
 He regains his senses a few moments later.
 Everything seems as before, but when Serge visits his native village, no one recognizes him.
 He learns from people that he has been dead for ten years.
 Serge begins to realize that he is now in a parallel world.
 His first and only wish is to find a way home, but to do so he must understand what caused the existence of parallel words, allowing inter-dimensional travel.
 His quest will also reveal to him the truth about his own existence.